-Seasonality primarily impacts the Coach brand.
-Because Coach brand's products are frequently given as gifts, we have historically realized, and expect to continue to realize, higher sales and operating income in the second quarter of our fiscal year, which includes the holiday months of November and December.
+The Company's results are typically affected by seasonal trends.
+We have historically realized, and expect to continue to realize, higher sales and operating income in the second quarter of our fiscal year.
 Poor sales in the Company's second fiscal quarter would have a material adverse effect on its full year operating results and result in higher inventories.
 In addition, fluctuations in net sales, operating income and operating cash flows of the Company in any fiscal quarter may be affected by the timing of wholesale shipments and other events affecting retail sales, including adverse weather conditions or other macroeconomic events.